lexibank/tlopo/out/vol2/chapter3.md

 ### 7.2.
 Flint, obsidian

-Two reconstructions for obsidian were proposed in volume 1 (p.93), one at POc level and one at PWOc.
+Two reconstructions for obsidian were proposed in [vol.1(93](../contributions/1-4#p-93)), one at POc level and one at PWOc.
 They are:

 <table id="2-3-7-2-64-POc-naddri-a">
 <tr>